suzukiplan/fcs80/hal/rpizero2/README.md

-# FCS80 for RaspberryPi Zero (Bare Metal)
+# FCS80 for RaspberryPi Zero 2W (Bare Metal)

 - This is an FCS80 emulator that runs in a RaspberryPi Zero bare-metal environment.
-- Compatible with RaspberryPiZero series Zero, Zero W and Zero WH.
+- Compatible with RaspberryPi Zero 2W.
-- Does not work with RaspberryPi Zero 2W.
+- Does not work with RaspberryPi Zero, Zero W, Zero WH.

 ## Required Hardware

-- RaspberryPi Zero, Zero 1W or Zero WH
+- RaspberryPi Zero 2W
 - Display device (e.g., TV) capable of outputting video and audio via HDMI input
 - Gamepad with USB connection
 - FAT-formatted SD card with at least 4MB (NOT 4GB) of free space